viniciusbds/viniciusbds/README.md

-🌱 I’m currently learning golang and concurrent programming
+🌱 I’m currently learning concurrent programming

 🚀 I have experience with building CLI applications with golang and some other cool things like containers, docker and kubenetes